UDPN/BN-Sandbox-selfservice-public/README.md

 <br>
 **Upgrade (optional)**

-1. Stop the BN with docker-compose
+1. Update the latest repo by run "git pull" in BN-Sandbox-selfservice-public/docker-compose

-2. Fetch the latest jar file using the following command "cd BN-Sandbox-selfservice-public; git fetch"
+2. Upgrade all the images by run "bash upgrade-to-latest.sh" in BN-Sandbox-selfservice-public/docker-compose

 3. Start BN again